-Alan B. Leeds represents life sciences companies from early-stage biotechnology start-ups to global pharmaceutical companies, as well as specialty pharma, medical device, and other technology companies.
-He also works with venture capital and private equity firms that focus on the life sciences industry.
-Alan’s practice includes negotiating and structuring strategic alliances and other complex collaborations, corporate partnering arrangements, licensing transactions, product acquisitions and divestitures, manufacturing and supply agreements, distribution arrangements, co-promotion arrangements, and joint ventures.
+Leader of the firm’s life sciences transactions practice and a co-leader of the firm’s global life sciences industry team, Alan B. Leeds represents life sciences companies from early-stage biotechnology startups to global pharmaceutical companies, as well as specialty pharma, medical device, and other technology companies.
+He also works with venture capital firms that focus on the life sciences industry.
+Alan’s practice includes negotiating and structuring strategic alliances and other complex collaborations, corporate partnering arrangements, licensing transactions, acquisitions and divestitures, manufacturing and supply agreements, distribution arrangements, co-promotion arrangements, and joint ventures.

-Alan assists clients with the full spectrum of commercial activities, from early-stage research collaborations to global alliances to develop and commercialize products.
+Alan assists clients with the full spectrum of commercial activities, from early-stage research collaborations to global strategic alliances for the development and commercialization of products.
 In addition, he advises on financing transactions such as equity investments and royalty monetization with a focus on the life sciences industry.

 Alan is the author or co-author of a number of articles relating to the life sciences industry, including, in the New Jersey Law Journal, “Keep One Eye on the Collaboration, And the Other on Exit Events,” and “Dividing the Intellectual Property Pie in the Life Sciences Industry.”
 Alan is also a contributor to Morgan Lewis’s Emerging Life Sciences Companies Deskbook.
 He has spoken on subjects related to the life sciences industry at various life sciences–related conferences, including Licensing Executives Society (LES) annual meetings.

 Merck in its up to $5.76 billion strategic collaboration with Eisai Co.
 Ltd. for the worldwide co-development and co-commercialization of Eisai's Lenvima (lenvatinib mesylate)